 - Slowly add the slurry to the heating meat juices on the stovetop and whisk to avoid lumps forming.

 - You do not need to use the whole amount of slurry- just use as much as you need for the thickness you require.
 You can add more veggie juices from your side dishes to your gravy to make it thinner/ increase the quantity.
-Add more slurry if you want it thicker.
+Accordingly, add more slurry if you want it thicker.

 - Once mixed and the desired thickness, take it off the heat and pour over the served meat.